-At the annual Make-a-Difference Day volunteer event, 200 community members cleaned waterways and ditches on Fort Carson.
+At the annual Make A Difference Day volunteer event, 30 community members cleaned waterways and ditches on Fort Carson.
 All annual reports are available at building 1219.
 The storm drain stenciling program is executed by the Stormwater Specialist, and a current status is available upon request.
+A Landscaping workshop was held March 14, 2013, with private contractors as well as USACE engineers in attendance.
+A community presentation on Low Impact Development at Fort Carson was held March 13, 2013, with attendees offering input.